 Nitric Oxide is one of the most important molecules in our body.
 It promotes a healthier cardiovascular system and aids in better blood flow.

 It prevents atherosclerosis from developing or plaque build-up in your arteries.
 The increase in Nitric Oxide production allows athletes to perform at their best.
-This is why you can find beetroot included in many sport and nutrition supplements.
+This is why you can find beetroot included in many sports and nutrition supplements.

 How Many Beetroots Should You Eat a Day To Get That Benefit?

 Both raw and cooked beets can offer you the several benefits the purple fleshy root contains.
-Although cooking beets can decrease the dietary nitrate it contains, consuming them raw can provide you with more dietary nitrate.
+Although cooking beets can decrease the dietary nitrate it contain, consuming them raw can provide you with more dietary nitrate.

 But if you are struggling even to drink the beetroot juice and still want the athletic performance boost, then the best thing would be to take a concentrated beetroot supplement like the one below.

 I must also note that the supplement above is enhanced with BioPerine (Piperine).
-Check out 3 Impactful Benefits Of Piperine Everybody Ought To Know About!
+Check out 3 Impactful Benefits Of Piperine that Everybody Ought To Know About!

 However, if you are not after a noticeable boost in the gym, but rather a healthy diet, having beets several times a week or even every day as part of a balanced and diverse diet will help you reap the many benefits of this vegetable.